 It consists of a gameboard, four types of cards, and pawns in the shape of cars.
 The goal is to be the first to collect seven tourist attraction cards.
 Many of the tourist attractions are historical sites, and these might give parents opportunities to throw in quick bits of historical information about the sites.

 Players keep six cards in their hands, drawing new cards only as needed.
-Their car can move through one state each time (unless they have a transportation card) to get to a state with the tourist attraction on one of their cards.
+Their car can move through one state at a time (unless they have a transportation card) to travel to a state with the tourist attraction on one of their cards.
 Younger children might benefit from some coaching to figure out the shortest route to their destination.

-An expansion set of 32 additional tourist attraction cards is available, and I recommend getting it since it expands the learning value of the game.
+An expansion set of 32 additional tourist attraction cards is available, and I recommend getting it since it helps players learn about more places and reduces the likelihood of the same cards showing up too frequently.
 I counted 83 tourist attraction cards in the original deck.
-Adding these 32 cards increases the proportion of tourist attraction cards in relation to other types of cards, which will usually mean fewer bad weather and travel alert cards will be played.
+Adding these 32 cards increases the proportion of tourist attraction cards in relation to other types of cards.
+This is important since it will usually mean that fewer bad weather and travel alert cards will be played.

-You can modify play for a quicker game by setting a goal of only four or five tourist attraction cards.
+You can modify play for a quicker game by setting a goal of only four or five tourist attraction cards rather than seven.
 You might also remove the bad weather cards or travel alert cards if they might be too upsetting for younger players.

 The rules are explained on a brief, two-sided instructional page included with the game.
-We found a few items that were not addressed in the rules, such as how to handle the situation where you have two tourist attraction cards for one state.
+I found a few items that were not addressed in the rules, such as how to handle the situation where you have two tourist attraction cards for one state.
 Can they be used in one turn or two?
-You’ll have to make up your own “house rules” in these instances.
+You’ll have to make up your own house rules in these instances.

 Snapshots Across America is a relatively inexpensive game, so I expected it to be a fairly pedestrian game with some educational value.
 I was pleasantly surprised to find it fun to play (as well as having educational value).
 My grandchildren liked it so much we played four games the first day we tried it out.